Posted in: Hot Topics, Parenting Concerns

 This is not the first time we have had to help our kids process a horrifying situation like this.

-The unfolding of events over the past week, following the death of George Floyd at the hands of Minneapolis police, share stark similarities with the unrest following the fatal shooting of Michael Brown by a Ferguson police officer, over five years ago.
+The unfolding of events following the murder of George Floyd at the hands of Minneapolis police share stark similarities with the unrest following the fatal shooting of Michael Brown by a Ferguson police officer in 2014.
 We have felt justifiable anguish and anger overflowing across the country, especially in our communities of color.
 We have seen community protests and law enforcement responses rise across the country, many peaceful, some destructive and violent.
 And everything has been portrayed visually, verbally, and repeatedly, across news and social media platforms, for us and our children to see.

 We have seen videos of police brutality against Black people before.
 But in this video, there is graphic evidence of the physical violence and suffering that occurred, and the lack of response by police to Mr. Floyd’s cries for air and onlookers’ cries for help, as he was pinned down for nearly nine minutes.
 Parents must consider the reality that our children, especially our teens and young adults, have probably seen this video.
 Possibly more than once.